djfordz/djfordz.github.io/_posts/2015-09-15-magento-observers.md

 If one would look in `app/Mage.php` one would see a function called `dispatchEvent()` this function fires all the events during that specific page load.
-So one easy way of seeing all the events fired is logging the events in this function using `Mage::log($name)` if you want it displayed in the system log file before the return statement or you can use `Zend_debug::dump()` to send the result to the browser, just be sure to `die()` the loading of the page somewhere along the lines so you can just get the results.
-There are also a few blogs around with an entire list of observers Magento uses one such list being [Event Observer List](https://huztechbuzz.wordpress.com/2014/09/03/magento-event-observer-list/).
+So one easy way of seeing all the events fired is logging the events in this function using `Mage::log($name, null, 'events.log') which will output the list in var/log/events.log.
+You can also find lists all over the internet by searching for them, one such list being [Event Observer List](https://huztechbuzz.wordpress.com/2014/09/03/magento-event-observer-list/).

 So now that we have that out of the way.
 Let's build our own observer.